TobyFrank/cs124-lab2/design/design.md

 There were many features we wanted to implemented that we simply could not due to technical issues where we'd have to do a major overhaul of our code.
 For instance, we were so close to showing number of uncompleted subtasks over number of all subtasks for a task list.
 This was a user testing request and it was a challenge to the point that it was more important to ensure accessibility was working over cool features.
 Furthermore we had to restructure many flex and gridboxes due to the new sublists.
 Finally, we struggled with accessibility and correctly tabbing.
 Specifically, we had to ensure that our labels provided enough context to VI and blind users for them to know what tools they were using for what task (this was very important to us) and that navigating with tabs was intuitive.

+Fifth Lab:

+Our permissions were originally not working due to small bugs and errors that took us hours to find.
+We also ended up having to use compound indicies in order to filter and order our query, because we found out that we couldn't filter and order a query with two different files (an orderby and where have to use the same query).
+Other challenges includes generic CSS issues of trying to figure out why changes weren't updating or working as we wanted, which we figure out by trial and error.

 <br><br>
 ### 4. Parts of the design you're most proud of